massidonati/AXHEL/README.md

 # ARM aXceleration for Homomorphic Encryption Library

-AXHEL is an open-source C++ library providing optimized modular arithmetic kernels for homomorphic encryption on ARM processors.
-AXHEL accelerates the arithmetic primitives commonly used by homomorphic encryption libraries by exploiting ARM Scalable Vector Extension (SVE) while maintaining portable scalar implementations.
+AXHEL is an open-source C++ acceleration library for AArch64 processors providing optimized modular arithmetic and Number Theoretic Transform (NTT) kernels for homomorphic encryption.

-AXHEL is designed as a lightweight acceleration layer that can be integrated into existing homomorphic encryption frameworks to improve the performance of modular arithmetic on modern AArch64 platforms.
+AXHEL exploits the Arm Scalable Vector Extension (SVE) when available while providing portable native/scalar implementations as fallback.
+It is designed as a lightweight acceleration layer that can be integrated into existing homomorphic encryption frameworks.

 ## Introduction